detroit-labs/labs-cloud-actions/build-and-push-spring-boot-application/README.md

 ## Setting up your Spring Boot Application

+### Java Version

+This action allows you to specify the java version you want by providing an option.
+By default it runs on JDK 17.

+### Environment Variables

 Before you use this action in your workflow please make sure to evaluate if you need to pass in environment variables to your application.
 Under the hood, this custom action uses the `bootBuildImage` command to dockerize your application.
 In order to pass in environment variables (if any), make sure to update and add the following block to code to your `build.gradle` file: